neondatabase/website/content/docs/extensions/hnsw.md

 isDraft: true
 ---

-The `hnsw` extension enables the use of [Hierarchical Navigable Small World (HNSW) graphs](https://arxiv.org/abs/1603.09320) for vector similarity search in PostgreSQL.
-HNSW graphs are a type of proximity graph known for their superior performance in terms of speed and recall.
+The `hnsw` extension enables the use of [Hierarchical Navigable Small World (HNSW) proximity graphs](https://arxiv.org/abs/1603.09320) for vector similarity search in PostgreSQL.
+HNSW is a graph-based approach to indexing high-dimensional data.
+It constructs a hierarchy of graphs, where each layer is a subset of the previous one.
+During search, it navigates through the graphs to quickly find the nearest neighbors.
+HNSW graphs are known for their superior performance in terms of speed and recall.

-The extension is based on the [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw.git) implementation of HSNW, the code for the current state-of-the-art billion-scale nearest neighbor search system presented in [Revisiting the Inverted Indices for Billion-Scale Approximate Nearest Neighbors](https://openaccess.thecvf.com/content_ECCV_2018/html/Dmitry_Baranchuk_Revisiting_the_Inverted_ECCV_2018_paper.html).
+The `hnsw` extension is based on the [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw.git) implementation of HSNW, the code for the current state-of-the-art billion-scale nearest neighbor search system presented in the article [Revisiting the Inverted Indices for Billion-Scale Approximate Nearest Neighbors](https://openaccess.thecvf.com/content_ECCV_2018/html/Dmitry_Baranchuk_Revisiting_the_Inverted_ECCV_2018_paper.html).

-An HNSW index is held in memory (built on demand) and its maxial size is limited by the `maxelements` index parameter.
+An HNSW index is held in memory (built on demand).
+Its maxial size is limited by the `maxelements` index parameter.
 Another required parameter is `dims`, the number of dimensions (if not specified in the column type definition).
 An optional parameter, `ef`, specifies the number of neighbors that are considered during index construction and search.
 This parameter corresponds to the `efConstruction` and `efSearch` parameters described in the article referenced above.

 ## Enable the hnsw extension